How Many College Students Are in the U.S.?

-As this data shows, the vast majority of students are undergraduates; only about 15% of postsecondary students are pursuing a graduate degree.
+As this data shows, the majority of college students in the U.S. are undergraduates.
+Only about 15% of postsecondary students are pursuing a graduate degree.

 In terms of enrollment status, about three-fifths of students attend school on a full-time basis.
 In previous decades, the numbers of full-time and part-time college students were more or less equal, but this gap has since widened, with more students opting for full-time study.

 Finally, close to 75% of college students in the U.S. attend public institutions.
 This trend is likely due in part to the fact that public colleges and universities tend to offer less expensive tuition rates to in-state applicants, making them an appealing option for those looking to save money and avoid taking on as much debt.